 The lounge is small but well designed with several separate areas of comfortable and attractive seating.

-There are recliners in a small alcove that look like a good spot for semi-private rest.
+There are recliners in a small alcove that looks like a good spot for semi-private rest.

 The TV room is a little strange in that the seats do not face the TV.